 Judge dismisses lawsuit seeking to protect dolphins along the Mississippi Gulf Coast

-A federal judge has dismissed a lawsuit that sought to protect dolphins along Mississippi's coast from harm by a spillway used for flood control
+Dolphins along Mississippi's coast face harm by a spillway for flood control.

 GULFPORT, Miss. -- A federal judge has dismissed a lawsuit that sought to protect dolphins along the Mississippi Gulf Coast after dozens were killed or sickened in 2019 following the prolonged opening of a spillway used for flood control.